sebsilas/SAA/README.md

 ## Usage notes

-- This has not yet been tested on Windows.
-We will be doing this very soon.
+- This has not yet been comprehensively tested on Windows.
+Please get in touch if you have any issues.

 - The test requires internet connectivity.

 - The *SAA* runs in your web browser.
 It is only recommended to run the test in [Google Chrome](https://www.google.com/chrome/) or [Opera](https://www.opera.com/download).
 You will need to set one of these to be your default browser for *RStudio* to launch the test there (restart *RStudio* after doing this).